 Betty Yu, Ph.D., CCC-SLP, Associate Professor, Undergraduate/Graduate Advisor

 Betty Yu earned her Ph.D. in Special Education from the Joint Doctoral Program at UC Berkeley and San Francisco State University, M.A. in Speech-Language Pathology from New York University, and B.A. in Linguistics from UC Berkeley.
 Before joining the faculty at San Francisco State, she practiced as a speech-language therapist primarily serving young children and their families in minority communities.
 Her research interest is in how children's language development interfaces with the development of sociocultural competence.
-Her current research focuses on the communication experiences of children with autism spectrum disorders and their families within bilingual contexts (visit the Autism & Heritage Language Learning Research website).
+Her current research focuses on the communication experiences of children on the autism spectrum and their families within bilingual contexts (visit the Autism & Heritage Language Learning Research website).
 She is a member of the Conversation Analysis Research in Autism (CARA) research group.
 She teaches courses related to language development, atypical language development, cultural and linguistic diversity, intervention in young children, and counseling in Communicative Disorders.
 The emphasis of her clinical instruction is on the provision of family-centered services to support communication development in children on the autism spectrum.
 She is the co-director of Project Common Ground, a project funded by the U.S. Department of Education to prepare speech-language pathologists to work effectively with diverse children on the autism spectrum.
 She supervises the Autism Spectrum Communication Clinic.
-She is the current Chair of the ASHA Asian Pacific Islander Caucus.
+She is the current Chair of the Asian Pacific Islander Speech-Language-Hearing Caucus.
 (More information on SFSU Faculty Site.)